Slash your tax

-- the plant, which can be claimed as a depreciation expense.
+2. The plant (DIV40) which can be claimed as a depreciation expense.

-How much can I claim in deductions?
+How much property depreciation deductions can I claim?

-(plant assets are items that do not form an integral part of the building’s structure).
+1. Plant Assets, (DIV 40) the value of the plant asset items bought with the property at settlement. (plant assets are items that do not form an integral part of the building’s structure).

-- Pre-Purchase Renovations or Extensions, the historical cost of any improvements to the original structure of the property made by the previous owners.
+3. Pre-Purchase Renovations or Extensions, the historical cost of any improvements to the original structure of the property made by the previous owners.